-Safety and operational concerns with the Florida Avenue and Channelside Drive off-ramps include a substandard radius and a free-flow merge movement onto Florida Avenue with a sidewalk/crosswalk conflict.
-The ramp termini onto Channelside Drive terminates into a 5-leg intersection at Channelside Drive and Morgan Street, which is a major pedestrian access point to the Amalie Arena.
+Existing Ramp 6B terminates into a 5-leg intersection at Channelside Drive and Morgan Street, which is a major pedestrian access point to Amalie Arena.
+This creates both safety and operational concerns at this location.
 Six (6) years of data (2013-2018) were reviewed, and 14 crashes have occurred at this ramp.
-As the Water Street Project builds out to the east of the ramp system, the adverse impact of geometric issues and pedestrian conflicts are expected to be exacerbated.
-Also, the planned widening of the Selmon Expressway south of the downtown ramps will alleviate congestion issues and result in higher speed, higher volume interactions at this ramp.
-As such, improving the ramp geometry, eliminating pedestrian conflicts, and redirecting Downtown east traffic beyond the Water Street District is critical to proactively address safety concerns as both the Selmon Expressway and Downtown Tampa continue to develop.
+As the Water Street Project builds out to the east of the ramp system, pedestrian conflicts are expected to increase.
+Also, the planned widening of the Selmon Expressway south of the downtown ramps will alleviate congestion issues and result in higher speed and higher volume interactions at this ramp.
+As such, eliminating pedestrian conflicts, and redirecting Downtown East traffic beyond the Water Street District is critical to proactively address safety concerns as both the Selmon Expressway and Downtown Tampa continue to develop.